-Use dihydroergotamine injection as soon as you notice headache symptoms, or after an attack has already begun.
+Use an injection as soon as you notice headache symptoms, or shortly after an attack has begun.

-If you still have migraine symptoms after using 3 injections, call your doctor before using any more.
-If your headache goes away and then comes back, you may use the medication again if it has been at least 6 hours since your last injection.
+If you have another headache in the same day, you may use the medicine again if at least 6 hours have passed since your last injection.

-Do not use more than a total of 3 injections of this medication in any 24-hour period.
-Do not use more than a total of 6 injections over a period of 7 days.
+Do not use more than a total of 3 injections in 24 hours, or more than 6 injections in 1 week.

 Store at room temperature away from moisture, heat, and light.
-Do not use if the expiration date on the label has passed.
+Do not use past the expiration date.

 What happens if I miss a dose?

-Since dihydroergotamine is used on an as-needed basis, you are not likely to miss a dose.
-Do not use more than 3 injections of dihydroergotamine per day or more than 6 injections per week.
+Do not use more than 3 injections per day or 6 injections per week.

 What happens if I overdose?

 What should I avoid while using D.H.E.
-45 (dihydroergotamine (injection))?
+45?

 Do not use D.H.E.
 45 within 24 hours before or after using another migraine headache medicine.
 This includes another ergot medicine (ergotamine, methylergonovine) or "triptan" medicine (such as almotriptan, eletriptan).

 stomach cramps, diarrhea that may be bloody;